Multivariate Fields of Experts for Convergent Image Reconstruction: Conclusion

 \section{Conclusion}

 We have proposed the MFoE model.
 It is a principled extension of the classic FoE model and incorporates multivariate potential functions via Moreau envelopes of the $\ell_\infty$-norm.
-Our method offers improved adaptability across multiple inverse problems.
-The image quality that it achieves is comparable to that of state-of-the-art learned regularizers.
-It offers a clear structured design that is easy to implement with competitive reconstruction times.
+The image quality that it achieves noticeably narrows the performance gap with state-of-the-art learned regularizers while it offers a clear structured design that is easy to implement with competitive reconstruction times.